 First Foreign Food

 I ended up spending the day with Romolo, making small talk as he played tour guide and took it upon himself to introduce me to Istanbul.
 He drove me all around Istanbul while trying his best to communicate in his choppy English.
-I just remember everything being so, so new in my eyes; yet in reality is was all really, really old.
-The cars were old, the roads were curvy, the traffic was hectic; it was like arriving on an alien planet for me.
+I just remember everything being so, so new in my eyes; yet in reality it was all really, really old.
+The cars were old, the roads were curvy, and the traffic was hectic; it was like arriving on an alien planet for me.
 That first day in which I was whisked around the city by a man I had just met was a jetlag haze of new experiences.
 Yet somehow I loved it…I loved every bit of it.

 We stopped for food at some point as I was practically dozing off in the car.
-At this point I hadn’t even gotten money yet, so I wondered silently how I was going to pay for anything.
-Back then I had travelers checks (something I would NEVER travel with now!), and I didn’t have a chance to change them yet as we toured the city.
+At this point, I hadn’t even gotten the money yet, so I wondered silently how I was going to pay for anything.
+Back then I had traveler’s checks (something I would NEVER travel with now!), and I didn’t have a chance to change them yet as we toured the city.
 He asked me if I ate anything and I answered “yes”.
 He proceeded to order a feast of food I had never seen before.
 I was a little leery after eating the airplane food, but the midwesterner in me of course was cordial and tried everything.
 He joked around with the waiters and I had no real idea of what was going on nor what I was eating.
 I remember distinctly worrying that my stomach might not like Turkish food and really being concerned that I would get sick.

 First Sprint to the Plane

 We went back to the domestic airport and once again Romolo sat me down with a steaming glass of apple tea in a juice glass and he went to try to work on getting me on a plane again.
 I sat and watched him as he talked to the agent.
 I noticed the tone of his voice get stronger and stronger and soon it felt as if he and the agent were having a yelling match.
 I watched incredulously as this didn’t happen where I came from and I was rather confused as to what was going on.
 He would look at me and point as he was yelling at the agent and I imagined him saying “Get her on a plane dammit – I can’t play babysitter forever!”
 Soon it all died down, and he hurried over to me and said – you have to leave now!
 I was so confused as he put a ticket in my hand and whisked me off to the boarding gate.
 I hadn’t even paid any money…nor finished my juice glass of tea!
 I asked what was happening and he said that I had to go now and get on this plane.
-Uh…ok…I guess that’s ok; and I sprinted off to the plane.
+Uh…ok…I guess that’s ok, and I sprinted off to the plane.

 Once I sat down in my seat – I wondered….am I on my way to Bodrum?
 Who will pick me up?
 How do I pay for the ticket?
-But soon all of the worry floated away as I settled into a deep sleep before we even took off.
+But soon all of the worries floated away as I settled into a deep sleep before we even took off.

 What an introduction to travel.
 The trip was full of ‘firsts’, many ‘whys’, and ‘hows’ for me.
 It challenged my brain and my way of thinking in so many ways.
-Drinking hot tea in a juice glass was just the first of many eye opening cultural experiences.
+Drinking hot tea in a juice glass was just the first of many eye-opening cultural experiences.
 I remember being ultra worried about everything that trip, but it was that trip that left me wanting more…and more, and more, and more.

 After the trip to Turkey 10 years ago, I decided I would use my cool new passport to see other places.
 Travel was intriguing and exciting – and it was challenging; I was hooked.
-Between 2000 and 2006 I utilized my meager 3 weeks vacation to go to other countries and get more passport stamps:
+Between 2000 and 2006 I utilized my meager 3 weeks of vacation to go to other countries and get more passport stamps:

 • Canada – Vancouver/Whistler skiing